+'''

 usermod -s /bin/maintenance-user-shell.sh umadmin

+'''

 Access the web UI to change the default password of the umadmin user, and perform the initial setup of Unified Manager, as described in Configuring Active IQ Unified Manager.
+It is mandatory to change the default password of the umadmin user.